JadonBelair/bfc/README.md

 # usage

-generate the bfc.exe file with ```cargo build --release``` and find it located in ./target/release/
+generate the bfc.exe file with ```cargo build --release``` and find it located in ./target/release/ <br />

 run the file with ```bfc [filepath] [flags]```

 # current flags:

--time: tells you how long the compiler took to generate the exe file from source.
+-time: tells you how long the compiler took to generate the exe file from source. <br />
 -o: allows you to specify the name of the output file